paulscherrerinstitute/IocshDeclWrap/README.md

          /*
           * 'make' creates a new string and attaches it to the context
           * 'argNo' tells us which argument we are converting.
-          *  This can is used for printing arguments that were
+          *  This can be used for printing arguments that were
           *  possibly modified by the user function (pointer/reference
           *  arguments to non-const objects).
           */